benw22022/nuAnalysis/README.md

 ./analysis -r <run_number> -o <output_file>
 ```

-*Note*: The filepaths and GRLs are obtained from `build/config` at runtime, where the configs are obtained at runtime.
-They are copied form the source to the build directory when executing `cmake`.
+*Note*: The filepaths and GRLs are obtained from `build/config`, where the configs are obtained at runtime.
+They are copied from the source folder to the build directory when executing `cmake`.

 ## Output file structure
 The output file contains the following trees: